CONTRACTUAL CAPACITY OF GOVERNMENT AGENCIES IN NIGERIA

 Blair J held that once a state is recognized as such, it has unlimited capacity to borrow and cannot be constrained by domestic law restrictions (constitutional or otherwise) on the state.
 Any lack of compliance with internal restrictions is properly characterized as a question of authority, rather than capacity.

 The questions of capacity and authority are separate heads of due diligence for a transactional or commercial lawyer.
-Even though Nigerian appellate courts are, apparently, yet to reach any such remarkable distinction, with the clarity of thought show by its brother justices at the (lower) English court.
+Even though Nigerian appellate courts are, apparently, yet to reach any such remarkable distinction, with the clarity of thought shown by its brother justices at the (lower) English court.

 The principle of ostensible authority may remedy an otherwise ultra-vires contract.
 In AG Enugu State v.
 Scientific Synergy (supra), Scientific Synergy tendered certified-true-copies of national newspaper to prove that the chairman of ESIRS at the material time was a person the State Government held out to be the chairman, ESIRS.